 Given the fact that most of the vendors are interested to support this, the following proposal is recommended taking the concern from the other side into account.

-FL proposal: Support start RB location (Noffset) hopping in different SRS frequency hopping periods for RPFS and periodic/semi-persistent SRS.
+FL proposal: Support start RB location (Noffset) hopping in different SRS frequency hopping periods for RPFS and at least periodic/semi-persistent SRS, where Noffset is the start RB index of the 1PFmSRS, BSRS RBs in the mSRS, BSRS RBs.

-For a given SRS transmission occasion, Noffset=kF+khopping mod PFPFmSRS, BSRS , where khopping is same for SRS occasions within an FH period but changes across FH periods, kF and PF are at least configured by RRC signaling.
+For a given SRS transmission occasion, Noffset=kF+khopping mod PFPFmSRS, BSRS , where khopping is same for SRS occasions within a legacy FH period but changes across legacy FH periods, kF and PF are at least configured by RRC signaling (kF = {0, 1, …, PF-1}).

-Support at least one fixed pattern for khopping in time domain, FFS detailed pattern
+Support at least one pattern for khopping in time domain, FFS detailed pattern

-This start RB location hopping is enabled or disabled by a RRC parameter.
+This start RB location hopping is enabled or disabled by RRC signaling.

+FFS whether MAC CE or DCI can be additionally used

 This start RB location hopping is UE optional.

+FFS whether start RB location hopping is also applicable on SRS occasion(s) within one FH period and/or on aperiodic SRS, if so, how

 Companies’ further views are collected as follows.